appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 You can access the docked property pane of any widget, by simply clicking on the widget from the canvas.
 :::

-Let's look at the Table's Property Pane:
+Lets look at the Table's Property Pane:

 **Table Data**: To add data to the table, we can update the property pane's `Table Data` property.
 By default, it has some initial configuration; you can update it based on your preferences.
 But also make sure that it will only accept array data types.
 Go through the detailed documentation [here](/reference/widgets/table/) To learn more about the table widget.

 **Table Columns**: Beneath the Table Data property, you can configure all your column data.
-You can click on the cog icon and set the column data type individually.
+You can click the cog icon and set the column data type individually.

 :::info
 The table widget displays data in rows and columns.
 You can display data from an API in a table, trigger an action when a user selects a row, and even work with sizable paginated data sets.